Air Travel With a Pet

 Returning to Korea?

-If you bring a pet into Korea without the proper papers, your pet will have to stay in quarantine at Incheon for a minimum 7 days at a cost of 30,000 won per day to you.
-(This information is not verified, but a friend told me about her terrible experience).
+If you bring a pet into Korea without the proper papers, your pet may either not be allowed entry or may have to stay in quarantine at Incheon at a daily cost to you.
 During the pet's quarantine, don't expect her to be cleaned or exercised.
-Please avoid that situation at all cost.
-Again, please verify this information with QIA.
+Please avoid that situation at all cost..

 Different Country?
 Different Type of Pet?